 The Qing emperors occupied two major palace locations: the official “Forbidden City” in Beijing, which they inherited from the Ming emperors, and the “Yuanmingyuan,” or Old Summer Palace, on the outskirts of Beijing, begun by the Kangxi Emperor that was in fact their primary residence.
-[This is similar to the practice of the British Monarchs for whom Buckingham Palace is the official site of the monarchy in London and Westminster Castle outside of London a primary residence.]
+[This is similar to the practice of the British Monarchs for whom Buckingham Palace is the official site of the monarchy in London and Windsor Castle outside of London a primary residence.]

 The Imperial Palace/ “Forbidden City” in Beijing